alextanhongpin/architecture-decision-records/golang/033-custom-type.md

 When do we choose to place validation externally as a separate function?

 Rule of thumb, place domain logic as method, but business logic as function.
+The distinction between domain logic and business logic may be unclear.

+An example of domain logic is email validation.
+The format is fixed.
+A business logic however can be enforcing that the email belongs to a certain organization.
+Or one user can have at most one unique email.